 Down into the foaming sea she rode and out past the breakers.
 At one stage her horse tripped on a rope and was nearly lost, but she was soon astride the lifeboat as women and children first scrambled to take hold of the horse or ropes attached.
 Grace then headed back to shore landing them safely, sending Sam out on his horse to fetch the remaining.

-They then headed back home, arriving in a state of collapse.
-Grace’s father, Alfred Bussell, organised a rescue party and reached the survivors by the next morning taking them to Walcliffe where Ellen Bussell made them comfortable and fed them.
+Heading back home, they arrived in a state of collapse.
+Grace’s father, Alfred Bussell, organised a rescue party and reached the survivors by the next morning, who were then taken to Walcliffe where Ellen Bussell made sure they were comfortable and fed.

 The story hit the newspapers and Grace was hailed a heroine.
 The Royal Humane Society awarded her a silver medal and (although no doubt was equally as courageous) awarded Sam Isaacs a bronze medal.
 The Board of Trade also gifted Grace a gold watch in recognition of her gallant conduct.
 The family was compensated ₤100 for feeding, clothing and housing the survivors.